Back in 2013, the United States Food and Drug Administration (FDA) announced that the recommended Ambien dosage for

 That meant many women who were used to a dosage of 10 mg would potentially have to make do with 5 mg in the future.

 But is that unfair to female insomniacs?
 Or is it justified considering the known risk of next-morning impairment, and particularly the potential for driving accidents?

 The new dosage

 The FDA announced that it had told manufacturers of sleeping pills containing Zolpidem, such as Ambien, that they should reduce the recommended dosage.

-For men, on the other hand, the FDA asked manufactures to change the labeling so that prescribers consider lowering the dosage to 5 mg and 6.25 mg respectively.
+For men, however, the FDA only recommended that doctors consider lowering the dosage to 5 mg and 6.25 mg respectively.

 Clinical trials showing worse driving skills

 The reason behind the change is recent clinical trials and driving simulation studies.
 They found that some women perform certain tasks, such as driving, less well the morning after taking Ambien.

 They found that women eliminate Zolpidem slower than men, though men also have a small chance of driving worse the next morning.

 This was widely reported in the news, but what’s particularly interesting is the reaction from many people who rely on such sleeping pills to manage their insomnia.